TOMToolkit/tom_base/docs/brokers/create_broker.md

 Be sure you've followed the [Getting Started](/introduction/getting_started) guide before continuing onto this tutorial.

-### What is an Alert Broker Module?
-A TOM Toolkit Alert Broker Module is an object which contains the logic for querying a remote broker (e.g [MARS](https://mars.lco.global)), and transforming the returned data into TOM Toolkit Targets.

 #### TOM Alerts module
 The TOM Alerts module is a Django app which provides the methods and classes needed to create a custom TOM alert broker module.
 A module may be created to ingest